Introduction

 Conclusion

 To conclude, one may say that homeschooling is indeed a better method for K-12 education.
 Homeschooling has numerous benefits for a child’s growth and development.
-The depicted advantages have been oriented to aid the child to succeed in their education.
+The benefits that are portrayed have been designed to help the youngster achieve academic success.
 Equally important, is that homeschooling is more flexible and personal than school, and the child’s parents have the opportunity to control the child’s moral, ethical and religious beliefs.

 Besides, studying at home focuses on activities that are pleasing and suitable for the child.
 Finally, homeschooling is a great education option for children with special needs.
 Even though there are some negative and controversial opinions about home teaching, they are not able to erase all the advantages of this type of education.
 Therefore, taking into account all factors, the child will receive the necessary knowledge in pleasant conditions for himself, and parents will use the homeschooling benefits not only for the child but for the whole family.